Categories: Mobile

 Clare County Council will use its grant of €10,00 to create an iOS based tour of the county’s ecclesiastical sites.
 A version of the tour will also be developed for their website.

-Model Art Gallery in Sligo has been given €9,000 for the creation of Google Earth-based tour of the gallery for the web, Android and iOS.
+Model Art Gallery in Sligo has been given €9,000 for the creation of a Google Earth-based tour of the gallery for the web, Android and iOS.
 The app will be developed by Beanstalk Design.

 The Cultural Tourism Technology fund was announced in November with the first round of apps to be released this year.